bcgov/Technology-Code-of-Practice/README.md

 Your technology should adapt to future demands and work with existing technologies, processes and infrastructure in your organization.

-### 4. Work in the open and share your technology
+### 4. Work in the open and reuse existing solutions

-Promote good practice by publishing your code openly and sharing your services, data and software components.

-### 5. Reuse technology and use open source

-Improve transparency and accountability while reducing duplication by reusing technology and using open source.
+Improve transparency and reduce duplication by working in the open, reusing existing solutions in government, using open source solutions, and sharing your technology.

-### 6. Make use of open standards
+### 5. Make use of open standards

 Build technology that uses open standards to ensure your technology works and communicates with other technology, and is easily upgraded and expanded.

-### 7. Use cloud intelligently
+### 6. Use cloud intelligently
 Use public cloud intelligently as stated in the government’s cloud policy.
 [Note: Adapted from the UK's "cloud first" practice and policy.]

-### 8. Make things secure
+### 7. Make things secure

 Keep systems and data safe with the appropriate level of security.

-### 9. Make privacy integral
+### 8. Make privacy integral

 Make sure citizens’ rights are protected by integrating privacy as an essential part of your system.

-### 10. Make better use of data
+### 9. Make better use of data

 Consider how to minimize data collection and reuse data to avoid duplication of datasets.

-### 11. Define your purchasing strategy
+### 10. Define your purchasing strategy

 Your purchasing strategy must show you’ve considered commercial and technology aspects, and contractual limitations.